Chapter 30:

 The snake dimension diffused, making her fall into the unknown ground.

-She avoided the crash in the last second, albeit still hitting some muddy rocks.
-Revamping she looks up and around, immediately recognizing the situation.
+She avoided the crash in the last second, still hitting some muddy rocks.
+Revamping she looked up and around, immediately recognizing the situation.

 Broken chairs were flying in the sky, substituting clouds or stars.
 Broken legs floating slowly, menacingly.